-The physician anesthesiologists, nurses, and staff at the UCLA Comprehensive Pain Center are pleased to offer world-class care for patients with painful conditions of all kinds.
+The physician anesthesiologists, nurses, and staff at the UCLA Comprehensive Pain Centers are pleased to offer world-class care for patients with painful conditions of all kinds.
 Our goal is to offer prompt, excellent, evidence-guided care in a patient-centered environment.
-We have five locations in Southern California so that you may be seen in the clinic most convenient for you, and we offer same-day appointments.
+We have seven locations in Southern California so that you may be seen by physicians who specialize in pain medicine in the clinic most convenient for you, and we offer same-day appointments.

 In this section:

 Patients are welcome to call the clinic location most convenient to them to schedule an appointment.
-We currently have clinics in Santa Clarita, Santa Monica, Thousand Oaks, and Westwood, and the telephone numbers and addresses may be found at the Our Locations page on this website.
+We currently have clinics in Burbank, Encino, Santa Clarita, Santa Monica, Thousand Oaks, Torrance and Westwood, and the telephone numbers and addresses may be found at the Our Locations page on this website.

 Depending on the type of insurance you have, you may need to obtain authorization before an appointment may be scheduled with one of our physicians.
 Authorization in advance is usually required by any type of HMO insurance.

-Medicare patients must be referred by a physician for pain consultation and treatment services.
+Medicare patients must be referred by a physician for pain medicine consultation and treatment services.